Fergal O'Hanlon

 Fergal O'Hanlon (Irish: Feargal Ó hAnnluain (2 February 1936 – 1 January 1957) was a volunteer in the Pearse Column of the Irish Republican Army.

 Background

 Born in Ballybay, County Monaghan, Ireland, into a staunchly republican family, Feargal O'Hanlon was a draughtsman employed by Monaghan County Council.
 He was a Gaelic footballer and a keen Irish language activist.
 A devout Catholic, O'Hanlon considered becoming a priest and spent one year at the seminary in St. Macartan's.
+In his diary in he stated his feelings on the use of force: "I know of no way by which freedom can be obtained, maintained except by armed men."
 He joined the IRA in 1956.

 Brookeborough raid

 Aged 20, O'Hanlon was killed along with Seán South while taking part in an attack on the Royal Ulster Constabulary barracks in Brookeborough, County Fermanagh, during the Border Campaign.
 Several other IRA members were wounded in the botched attack.
 The IRA fled the scene in a dumper truck.
 They abandoned it near the border.
 They left South and O'Hanlon, both then unconscious, in a cow byre, and crossed into the Republic of Ireland on foot for help for their comrades.
 The wounded IRA men were treated as "car crash victims" by sympathetic staff in the Mater Misericordiae Hospital in Dublin.

 The events and personalities are sympathetically recalled in Dominic Behan's ballad "The Patriot Game".
 O'Hanlon is mentioned in the song Sean South of Garryowen ("Brave Hanlon by his side").